psaikido/hugle.uk/pages/prose/Thesium/060-rebellion.md

 cruelly successful.
 A brutal crackdown throws the whole of Thesium into martial law.
 The renegade Evempiricals' ring leaders are rounded up.
 The High Neem tries to reassert total power by holding show trials.
-The Evempiricals arguments are to be show to be Bad and the faith of the masses is to be renewed.
+The Evempiricals arguments are to be shown to be Bad and the faith of the masses is to be renewed.

 Root continues to facilitate Thesium, its fauna and flora, and collate